 Her mere presence in our lives is a blessing and we appreciate every little thing that she can do.

 Lately, she enjoys walking back and forth around the house.
-She’s like telling us, ” See, I am independent and can take care of myself.
+She’s like telling us, ” See, I am independent and can take care of myself.”
+She watches the Nursery rhymes on TV and just plays on her own, tapping her toys or throws them away when she’s bored with them, perhaps.

-She has improved a lot in the two years that she has attended school.
+She has improved a lot in the three years that she has attended school.
 Alyanna is more attentive and more sociable now. “

 What do you do to celebrate Mother’s day?